 6. Rossi MA, Stebbins G, Murphy C, Greene D, Brinker S, Sarcu D, Tenharmsel A, Stoub T, Stein MA, et al. (2010) Predicting white matter targets for direct neurostimulation therapy.
 Epilepsy Res 91(2-3):176-186.

-7. Jalota A, Rossi MA, Pylypyuk V et al (2015).
-Resecting Critical Nodes in an Epileptogenic Circuit in Refractory Focal-Onset Epilepsy Using Subtraction Ictal SPECT Co-registered to MRI (SISCOM).
-Journal of Neurosurgery (accepted).
+7. Jalota A, Rossi MA, Pylypyuk V, Stein M, Stoub T, Balabanov A, Bergen D, Bermeo A, Park E, Smith MC, Byrne R (2016).
+Resecting Critical Nodes from an Epileptogenic Circuit in Refractory Focal-Onset Epilepsy Patients Using Subtraction Ictal SPECT Co-registered to MRI.
+Journal of Neurosurgery Dec 2016, 125(6):1565-76.